-- Original receipts must be submitted for lodging, airfare, registration, and rental cars.
+- Original receipts must be submitted for lodging, airfare, registration, rental cars, etc.

-- Use the State of Texas Hotel Exemption Certificate when traveling within Texas.
+- Use Texas Hotel Tax Exemption Certificate and Texas Sales Tax Exemption Certificate when traveling within Texas.

-- Use of American carriers (or code shared tickets issued by U.S. carriers) on foreign trips is required for airfare reimbursement.
+- Use of American carriers on foreign trips is required for airfare reimbursement.
 Contact the CIBS office for details.

-- Reimbursement rates for meals and lodging for domestic and foreign travel will follow federal guidelines.
-See the Travel Resources section of this website and visit the links for the state department’s domestic or foreign per diem rates for specific travel destinations.
+- Reimbursement rates for lodging and M&IE for domestic and foreign travel must fall within federal guidelines for per diem rates for specific travel destinations.

 CIBS FUNDING NOTICE: CIBS funding commitments do not carry forward and may not be used for another project or other travel that has not been specifically described in your application.

-If something happens and you cannot make the trip that you have received the CIBS commitment for, we request that you notify the CIBS Business Administrator so we can cancel the CIBS commitment.
-This will release the committed CIBS funds to be used toward another commitment.
-If you need funding for future IB related travel, you are welcome to submit a new application for that travel.
+If circumstances change and you cannot make the trip for which you have received the CIBS commitment, we request that you notify the CIBS Business Coordinator so we can cancel the CIBS commitment.
+If you need funding for future International Business research related travel, you are welcome to submit a new application for that travel.